ietf-rats-wg/draft-ietf-rats-evidence-trans/draft-ietf-rats-evidence-trans.md

 Verifiers supporting the DICE certificate Evidence extensions SHOULD implement this transformation.

+## DiceUeid Transformation {#sec-ueid}

+This section defines the transformation method for the DiceUeid certificate extension.
+This extension is identified by the following object identifier:

+* tcg-dice-Ueid - "2.23.133.5.4.4"

+The DiceUeid extension does not create evidence directly.
+The `ueid` OCTET STRING within this extension is used to populate the `instance-id` field within evidence created by other extensions.
+Section {{sec-tcb-info}} describes extensions which use this value.

 ## DiceTcbInfo Transformation {#sec-tcb-info}

 This section defines transformation methods for DICE certificate extensions DiceTcbInfo, DiceMultiTcbInfo, and DiceMultiTcbInfoComp.